Building a Better Hollywood Transit Center

-As part of our goal for making our region one of the world’s most inclusive, sustainable and livable places, TriMet is partnering with BRIDGE Housing to create a mixed-use, mixed-income, transit-oriented development at the Hollywood Transit Center.
-In conjunction with TriMet’s major infrastructure improvements to the transit center, BRIDGE Housing aims to deliver 100% permanently affordable housing on a portion of the site.
+As part of our goal for making our region one of the world’s most inclusive, sustainable and livable places, TriMet is partnering with BRIDGE Housing to create a community-centered transit-oriented development at the Hollywood Transit Center.
+In conjunction with TriMet’s major infrastructure improvements to the transit center, BRIDGE Housing aims to deliver a 100% permanently affordable housing building on a portion of the site.
 More detailed information about the affordable housing proposal can be found at hollywoodHUB.

 Hub for Transit

-- Modernizing the transit center to seamlessly connect bus, bike, MAX and shared mobility options.
+The project will modernize the transit center to seamlessly connect bus, bike, MAX and shared mobility options.
 This includes replacing the existing ramp and stair structure, and moving the bus stops onto NE Halsey Street.
 The new bus stops will feature weather protection, TransitTracker™ and a welcoming, accessible pedestrian connection to MAX.
 The power substation for MAX — originally installed in 1986 — will be replaced, along with upgraded lighting, signage and public spaces that integrate the transit center with the Hollywood neighborhood.

 Hub for Equity